irimiaionut/wordpress-plugin-firebase-cloud-messaging-integration/README.md

 How to get google api credentials file [https://cloud.google.com/docs/authentication/getting-started](https://cloud.google.com/docs/authentication/getting-started)

 ### Features
-- auto push (send notifications automaticly when posting new article)
+- auto push (send notifications automatically when posting new article)
 - accepted categories (only specified categories will be allowed to push notifications)
 - customize notifications (custom topic, title and body for notifications)

+### Instalation
+- add project in `wp-content/plugins/FCM-integration` in your wordpress site
+- run `composer install` in root project.
+This will install google api client
+- add client_credentials.json in root project

 ### Default payload